-It stimulates production of steroids by the adrenal glands.
-Increased secretion of these natural steroids provides an anti-inflammatory and immune suppressing effect.
+It stimulates the production of steroids by the adrenal glands.
+Increased secretion of these natural steroids provides an anti-inflammatory and immune-suppressing effect.
 The ACTH group was compared to a similar group that received a placebo (an inactive look-alike substance).

 The ACTH proved superior in speeding recovery.
 In subsequent years, treatment with ACTH was replaced by the high-dose, intravenous steroid therapy that is in use today for acute exacerbations.
 This 1969 study was the first to prove that a therapy could be developed that would improve the symptoms of MS. For the first time, there was a scientific treatment for MS.